Keep Your Children Learning This Winter!December 5, 2022

-- Do some of those critical thinking activities you’ve been wanting to do but haven’t had time.
+- Do some of those critical thinking activities you’ve been wanting to do but haven’t had time for.
 Work together to solve logic puzzles or Sudoku games before breakfast or do an after-dinner block of rebus brain teasers.

-So….
-Go ahead and enjoy your break from formal instruction!
-Spend quality time with friends and family.
-Make memories.
-And perhaps sneak in a bit of learning that might not even be noticed!
+This winter, go ahead and enjoy your break from formal instruction!
+Spend quality time with friends and family, make memories, and sneak in a bit of learning here and there.
+Your children may not even notice.

 Finding Teachable Moments During the Holidays